ampx/Scheduler/README.md

 ## Overview

-Scheduler is a Grafana datasource that serves as a proxy for calling external processes or APIs.
+Scheduler is Grafana proxy datasource for calling external processes or APIs.
-  As the name implies, you can make async calls from Grafana to schedule a long-running process and then monitor the progress or fetch cached output at later time.
+  As the name implies, you can make async calls from Grafana to schedule a long-running process and then monitor the progress and fetch cached output at later time.

 Scheduler is a Java backend that instantiates Executors.
 Executors are modules callable from Grafana to